SilenusTA/StreamRoller/extensions/adminpage/README.md

 ```
 {
     type: "ExtensionMessage",
-    from: "adminmodalpage",
+    from: "settingswidgetsmallpage",
     data:
     {
-        type: "RequestAdminModalCode"
+        type: "RequestSettingsWidgetSmallCode"
-        from :"adminmodalpage"
+        from :"settingswidgetsmallpage"
     }
 }
 ```